gidztech/simple-list-item-range-selector/README.md

   * Parameters: `Id: String`
   * Return: `instance: {}`
 - `getInstance`
-  * Description: Gets an existing initialised instance of the library, given the Id as a parameter.
+  * Description: Gets an existing instance of the library, given the Id as a parameter.
   * Parameters: `Id: String`
   * Return: `instance: {}`
 - `removeInstance`
-  * Description: Removes an existing initialised instance of the library, given the Id as a parameter.
+  * Description: Removes an existing instance of the library, given the Id as a parameter.
   * Parameters: `Id: String`
   * Throws: 'Instance cannot be found at Id {Id}' if no instance is found.
 - `clickModes`